GreatSymphonia/pnp-server/ztp/README.md

 ## Prerequisites

-- Your devices need to be ZTP capable.
+- Your devices needs to be ZTP capable.
 This is true for most IOS-XE devices like ISR routers, Catalyst 9k Switches, ASR routers and so on.
 - a file server to store the images, config files and the ztp script (recommended is an HTTP server)
 - a DHCP server to provide IP configuration and option 67 to the new devices

 **Note:** there needs to be one config file for each device with the name SERIALNUMBER.cfg.
 SERIALNUMBER needs to be replaced by the exact serial number of the device.

 **Note:** HTTP-based download of ZTP Python script available as of 16.8.1.

 **Note:** ZTP not supported in IOS XE 16.12.4 due to a defect.

 ## How to use